Qing-Lu/torch/Cheatsheet.md

 * twitter - A Twitter library for Lua.
 * uuid - Generates uuids in pure Lua
 * [torch-ipython](https://github.com/d11/torch-ipython) - An ipython kernel for torch
+* [net-toolkit](https://github.com/Atcold/net-toolkit) - This package allows to save and retrive to/from disk a lighter version of neural networks that is being trained by clearing out their gradients and states.

 Interfaces to third-party libraries
 ------------